Italy Power Market Size and Share

 • February 2025: Cable laying began on the Tyrrhenian Link, the 1,000 MW HVDC project linking Sicily, Sardinia, and mainland Italy.

-• December 2024: TotalEnergies bought VSB Group for EUR 1.57 billion, adding 3 GW managed Italian assets and 18 GW pipeline.
+• December 2024: TotalEnergies bought VSB Group for EUR 1.57 billion, adding 3 GW managed Italian assets and an 18 GW pipeline.

 • December 2024: SUSI Partners acquired full control of Genera Group, deepening its renewable services presence.